jacksonrakena/infrastructure/README.md

 - Limited to 1 replica due to the nature of the data it controls
 - Runs Vaultwarden as it needs data access
 - Runs PostgreSQL as it needs data access
-#### apps/streamapps-server
-- Runs the StreamApps server.
-- Depends on Galahad
-- 2 replicas, 1 max unavailable
-- Pulls the Docker image from the GitHub container registry

 #### apps/jacksonbot
 - Runs Jacksonbot.